TheGreatWaves/TheGreatWaves.github.io/content/projects/digital-logic.md

 # Hardware Description Language
 Having to manually write component descriptions is error-prone and too cumbersome to be considered productive.
 This problem is mitigated by introducing another layer of abstraction which can help us streamline the process of component creation: the HDL.

-> Note: The HDL I implemented is based on the one used in the [nand2tetris](https://www.nand2tetris.org/) course.
+> Note: The HDL I implemented is based off the one used in the [nand2tetris](https://www.nand2tetris.org/) course.

 The HDL is simple, consisting of only 5 keywords.
 - `CHIP` For declaring a new chip